-An assessment of the independence of each Director was completed at the conclusion of the 2019 financial year having regard to the factors outlined above.
+An assessment of the independence of each Director was completed at the conclusion of the 2020 financial year having regard to the factors outlined above.
 Materiality, for the purpose of considering whether a Director is an officer of or associated with a material supplier or customer, is assessed as supplying 2.5% or more of the Metcash Group's annual purchases or purchasing 2.5% or more of the Metcash Group's annual sales.
-Following this review and as at the date of this Statement, the Board consists of seven Directors, six of whom are Non-executive, and all six of whom are considered to be Independent Directors.
+Following this review and as at the date of this Statement, the Board consists of six Directors, five of whom are Non-executive, and all five of whom are considered to be Independent Directors (being Robert Murray, Peter Birtles, Tonianne Dwyer, Murray Jordan and Helen Nash).

 Any association between a Director and an entity with whom Metcash has a business relationship is disclosed in the Company's financial report each year.
-Each of Mr Murray, Ms Dwyer, Ms Nash and Ms Brennan hold positions in companies with which Metcash has business relationships, however the Board has considered each case separately and, having regard to the nature and value of the business relationships, has concluded that these positions do not influence their respective capacity to exercise independent judgement or their ability to act in the best interests of Metcash and its security holders.
+Each of Mr Murray, Ms Dwyer and Ms Nash hold positions in companies with which Metcash has business relationships, however the Board has considered each case separately and, having regard to the nature and value of the business relationships, has concluded that these positions do not influence their respective capacity to exercise independent judgement or their ability to act in the best interests of Metcash and its security holders.
 None of these Directors are involved in any Board decision-making regarding the companies with which they have an association.